Ishan-Karpe/CMS-SvelteKit-Simplfied/README.md

   - Serverless compute: Cloudflare Workers
   - Authentication: Supabase Auth
   - Database: Supabase Postgres
-- Payments
-  - Stripe Checkout
-  - Stripe Portal

 ## Performance / Best Practices

 The selected tech stack creates lightning fast websites.

-- Pre-rendering (static generation) for marketing pages, pricing and blog
+- Pre-rendering (static generation) for marketing pages and blog
 - Instant navigation: the best of CSR + SSR in one.
 SSR your first page for fastest possible initial load times.
 For subsequent pages, the content is pre-loaded and rendered with CSR, for instant rendering.
 - CDN optimized, for high edge-cache hit ratios
 - Edge-functions for dynamic APIs/pages